graphile-contrib/postgraphile-upload-example/README.md

 # postgraphile-upload-example

-This is an example app that demonstrates how to add file support support (based on the [GraphQL Multipart Request Spec](https://github.com/jaydenseric/graphql-multipart-request-spec)) to PostGraphile.
+This app demonstrates how to add file upload support to PostGraphile using the [GraphQL Multipart Request Spec](https://github.com/jaydenseric/graphql-multipart-request-spec)).

 Server:
 - PostGraphile